schuetzgroup/valid-p-values/README.md

 Obtain valid p-values for single molecule microscopy.

 This repository contains code implementing methods described in the following publication:
 "Don’t Be Fooled by Randomness: Valid p-Values for Single Molecule Microscopy" [1].
+Please cite the corresponding paper if you use code from this repository.

 The repository contains the following folders:
 - 2CLASTA: MATLAB implementation of the 2-CLASTA method [2], which allows to calculate a p-value based on 2-color SMLM localization maps.
 The null hypothesis is a random distribution of biomolecules.